Mayne Academy of Rural and Remote Medicine

 Rural and Remote Medicine: Mayne Academy of Rural and Remote Medicine and Rural and Remote Medicine Clinical Unit

 The Mayne Academy of Rural and Remote Medicine is headed by Professor Bruce Chater.
-The Discipline oversees the Rural & Remote Medicine placement, which provides a unique opportunity for medical students to understand and experience the rewards, benefits and challenges of clinical practice amongst population groups and/or in communities that face access and equity challenges associated with health service delivery.
+The Discipline oversees Rural & Remote Medicine placements, which provide a unique opportunity for medical students to understand and experience the rewards, benefits and challenges of clinical practice amongst population groups and/or in communities that face access and equity challenges associated with health service delivery.

-RRM Special Consideration Guidelines and Application Form can be accessed here.
+Safe Rural Travel Guidelines can be accessed here.

 Contact